Dhul-Khalasa Prophecy

 The Fulfillment of the Prophecy

 One of the members of the campaign commented that the building dedicated to the idol was massive.
 So massive, in fact, that it would take 40 men to move a single rock that made up this building.
-However, the building and idol were destroyed, the tree was burnt to the ground, and the cult disappeared once again.
+However, the building and its idol were destroyed, the tree was burnt to the ground, and the cult disappeared once again.
 [2][3]

 Credit goes to @_Halaby on Twitter for some of the info used in this article.